 What Needs to Be on Every Dealership’s P&L Report

-Dealer principals today must be on top of their business’ financial performance.
+Dealer principals today must stay on top of their business’ financial performance.
 Simply knowing your financial stats can make the difference between mediocre and excellent profitability at your dealership.

 While the accounting and bookkeeping aspects of dealership operations may not be the aspects of your business that get your blood flowing, they can be very useful for telling you exactly where you stand, where you have leverage in your business, and what decisions you need to make to put your dealership on the path to greater profitability.

-There is, as we all know, one particular financial document that can be very useful to dealers who want to grow their business or turn their dealership into a great acquisition target for a deep-pocketed buyer.
+There is, as we all know, one financial document that can be most useful to dealers who want to grow their business or turn their dealership into an attractive acquisition target for a deep-pocketed buyer.
 That document is the P&L report.

 What is a P&L Statement?